WilsonZha/WilsonZha.github.io/README.md

 ##### This guide is created for people who have no experience with markdown, no experience in Github, and no experience in Jekyll, to create a Resume in markdown and upload it to Github Pages using a Jekyll theme.

 ## **Prerequisite**
-##### This guide requires the user to understand the basics of website interactions, basics of any operating system interactions, and familiarity with creating text files.
-Also, the user would need to have an e-mail address available.
+* basic understanding of website interactions
+* basic understanding of any operating systems
+* familiar with creating text files
+* familiar with accessing e-mails

 ## **Introducing markdown**